Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 -At the same time, brown your meat of choice in a little olive oil – you don’t have to cook it entirely, as the baking time will fully cook it, I prefer to get a little crisp of whatever protein I am using as I like the texture better.
 I like to add some of my spices to the meat as well, if it isn’t pre-spiced as a lot of sausage products already are.

--In a large bowl, whisk all eggs until smooth, adding sea salt and black pepper – once whisked, add as much or as little cheese as you’d like
+-In a large bowl, whisk all eggs until smooth, adding sea salt and black pepper – once whisked, add as much or as little cheese as you’d like, or none at all if eating dairy-free

 -In another large bowl, combine vegetables and meat, and then add the fresh greens and stir together until well-combined